Lucas-mother3/suckless-utils-docs/docs/source/index.rst

 It features things such as EWMH support, IPC and ``fsignal``, ``pywal`` color scheming, **dynamic** window management (tiled, floating, tabbed and stacked window types), desktop icons (``nemo-desktop``), notfications (``dunst``), and more!

-Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.
+Check out the sidebar to get started.

 .. note::